 In two seasons in charge of the Hampden-Sydney program, McMichael garnered 13 victories.
 His team began the 2016 season with five straight victories, the best start in program history, and tied for the fourth-most shutouts in a single season with six blank sheets.

-McMichael also has coaching experience as a member of the coaching staffs for NCAA Division I programs UNC Wilmington and Xavier University.
-Following his stint at Xavier, he was the head coach at Topsail High School in Hampstead, N.C. for three seasons.
-He has also led a number of teams at the club level, including Cape Fear Soccer Club (now Wilmington Hammerheads) in Wilmington, N.C., and FCCA in Charlotte, N.C.
+McMichael’s coaching experience also includes stops at UNC Wilmington and Xavier, a pair of NCAA Division I programs.
+Following his stint at Xavier, McMichael was the Head Coach at Topsail High School in Hampstead, N.C., for three seasons and led a number of teams at the club level including the Cape Fear Soccer Club (new Wilmington Hammerheads) in Wilmington, N.C., and the FCCA in Charlotte, N.C.

 McMichael holds a bachelor's degree in journalism and electronic media from the University of Tennessee and a Master of Arts in teaching from UNC Wilmington.
-He will be joined in Wilson by his wife, Tina, and their three children, Willa, Koen, and Hazel.
+McMichael and his wife, Tina, are the proud parents of three: Willa, Koen and Hazel.